 Investor interest is the principal amount owed to ABS investors.
 The seller interest is the residual interest in the trust that the credit card issuers are required to maintain.
-Seller interest is important as it aligns the credit card bank with other investors as the banks themselves as a claim in the asset-based securities.
+Seller interest is important, as it aligns the credit card bank with other investors as the banks themselves have a claim on the asset-based securities.

-The credit card asset-backed securities have two main periods after the issue.
-The two periods is the revolving period and the amortization period.
+Credit card asset-backed securities have two main periods after the issue.
+The two periods are the revolving period and the amortization period.

-During this period, investors do not receive principal payments.
+During the revolving period, investors do not receive principal payments.
 Instead, investors only receive interest.
-This allow issuers to use the principal collections to purchase new receivables.
-This period also lets the issuer finance short term credit card loans by using the principal collected.
+This enables issuers to use the principal collections to purchase new receivables.
+This period also lets the issuer finance short term credit card loans by using the principal amounts collected.

 Making groups is one of the methods of allocating cash flow.
-Firstly, cash-flow is allocated between investor and seller interests.
-The investor interest is further split into smaller groups depending on the characteristic of the security.
+First, cash-flow is allocated between investor and seller interests.
+The investor interest is further split into smaller groups depending on the characteristics of the security.

 Allocation of principal collections to series depends on the life cycle of ABS.
-As mentioned before the principal is only given during amortization periods.
+As mentioned before, the principal is only given to investors during amortization periods.
 For ABS that are in the revolving period, the principal is reallocated and shared with other series.

 Finance charge collections and allocations

-The main fees collected by a credit card fund is the interest on the outstanding balance and late fees.
-When expressed as a percentage of total receivable it is called portfolio yield.
+The main fees collected by a credit card fund are the interest on the outstanding balance and late fees.
+When expressed as a percentage of total receivables, it is called portfolio yield.